Ewan82/sentinelSimulator/README.rst

 sentinelSimulator
 =================

-This Python package simulates Sentinel 2 data based on output from the JULES land surface model.
+This Python package simulates Sentinel 1 & 2 data based on output from the JULES land surface model.
 Here we provide documentation on this package.
-Below we illustrate a basic explanation of the package in use.
+Below we illustrate a basic example of the package in use.

 Example of using sentinelSimulator package::